g35repo/secu_group35_nudes/README.md

 # PURPUSE

-This repo contains the nudes for all members of group 35 (and baltazar), which all new welcomed users on our note taking service will be greeted with.
+This repo contains the nudes for all members of group 35 (and baltazaar), which all new welcomed users on our note taking service will be greeted with.

 ## Implementation